nilenso/media/proposals/bial.md

 Unfortunately, although we have implemented internationalization (i18n) and built or extended translation tools on a number of projects, very little of this work is open source.
 Similarly proprietary is our most recent legacy replacement work on the driver allocation service for an Indonesian Uber competitor.
 We rewrote this service in Clojure with an extensive generative testing suite (and minimal unit tests for single-value edge cases).
 Thanks to generative testing and developer discipline, the service was released with zero production issues and completely replaced the legacy software on its first day in production.

-This was not our first Clojure rewrite, however.
 We also rewrote Staples SparX's configuration management, legacy data feed integration, and reporting tools in Clojure.
 This work involved a different style of testing.
 First, these services were built with large and comprehensive unit test suites for all known use cases.
 Then the new services were delivered alongside the legacy (Ruby) services in all environments and validated for multiple months.
 Once the Clojure services produced results consistent with the legacy services (as confirmed by automated validation software provided by us to the QA team), 3rd party services were redirected to new APIs and the legacy services were turned off.
 This process was slow but not expensive and finished without a single interruption to existing clients.

 Developers from nilenso have also run training and courses in ReactJS, Haskell, and Clojure.